kubevirt/node-maintenance-operator/README.md

 ```

 ## Setting Node Maintenance

 ### Set Maintenance on - Create a NodeMaintenance CR

-To set maintenance on a node a `NodeMaintenance` CR should be created.
+To set maintenance on a node a `NodeMaintenance` CustomResource should be created.
-A `NodeMaintenance` CR contains:
+The `NodeMaintenance` CR spec contains:
-- Name: The name of the node which will be put into maintenance
+- nodeName: The name of the node which will be put into maintenance
-- Reason: the reason for the node maintenance
+- reason: the reason for the node maintenance

 Create the example `NodeMaintenance` CR found at `deploy/crds/nodemaintenance_cr.yaml`: